 don’t be too tidy

 You can set aside part of your garden & make it more friendly to wildlife.
 It could be by the back fence, farthest from your house.
-You could screen it with trellis – by leaving unkempt corners, stuffing fallen leaves under shrubs and hedges, leaving seedheads on through the winter or making a log pile or minibeast mansion, you will be giving birds, frogs & other wildlife reasons to visit and explore.
+You could screen it with trellis – by leaving unkempt corners, stuffing fallen leaves under shrubs & hedges, leaving seedheads on through the winter or making a log pile, you will be giving birds, frogs & other wildlife reasons to visit & explore.

 At the end of the growing season, take the advice of the Wildlife Trusts on gardening for wildlife: as far as possible, LEAVE IT ALONE.
-This doesn’t mean failing to protect tender plants at risk from winter cold, but, where possible, leaving seedheads on for the birds &, in our garden, leaving leaf litter on the ground for any creatures who might be taking refuge.
+This doesn’t mean failing to protect tender plants at risk from winter cold, but, where possible, leaving seedheads on for the birds & allowing leaf litter to remain on the ground for small creatures who might need to take refuge.
 April 12th 2014: a handsome, healthy-looking frog sits under one of the new planters on the earthwork.
 It would have had food, thanks to small creatures clinging to the leaf litter, to help it get through last winter.
 This spells SUCCESS for our wildlife garden.

 don’t feel that you must have a designer garden – wildlife doesn’t mind about design